thinkingjimmy/PoleStarChat/README.md

 ## 🌅 Support Text-to-Image Model
-In addition, we not only support text model, but also support the text-generated diagram model, and in order to reduce your learning cost, the default preset some image styles, without having to enter too long commands to generate a nice effect:
+<p>In addition, we not only support text model, but also support the text-generated diagram model, and in order to reduce your learning cost, the default preset some image styles, without having to enter too long commands to generate a nice effect:</p>

 <table>
     <tr>